 As parents, we want to know that our child is on track developing and learning all that they can.
-Through the department of early education and care, we have received access to the ages and stages developmental and social-emotional growth questionnaire.
+Through the department of early education and care, we have received access to the ages and stages of developmental and social-emotional growth questionnaires.

 This screening tool is a great way to learn more about your child’s development.
 Once completed, you and a staff member can review the results and see what we can do together to help your child reach their full potential.
 If you have any questions, please call our office at 781-246-5187.

 If you answered ‘yes’ to any of those questions, you may be eligible for WIC (Women, Infants and Children) benefits.
-The North Suburban WIC, a program of Hallmark Health, is a health and nutrition program sponsored by the Massachusetts Department of Public Health and the USDA, administered locally by MelroseWakefield Healthcare.
+The North Suburban WIC is a health and nutrition program sponsored by the Massachusetts Department of Public Health and the USDA, administered locally by MelroseWakefield Healthcare.

 Current participants can meet with the family support coordinator, who can help you find additional community support such as housing and childcare needs.
 For further information or to schedule an appointment please call 781-338-7570.